MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/serializing-semantic-functions.md

 # Serializing prompts

-In previous articles, we demonstrated [how to load a semantic function inline](./inline-semantic-functions.md).
+In previous articles, we demonstrated [how to load a prompt inline](./inline-semantic-functions.md).
 However, in most cases, you'll want to create your prompts in a separate file so you can easily import them into Semantic Kernel across multiple projects.

-In this article, we'll demonstrate how to create the files necessary for a semantic function so you can easily import them into Semantic Kernel.
-As an example in this article, we will build on the [previous tutorial](./inline-semantic-functions.md) by showing how to create a semantic function that gathers the intent of the user.
-This semantic function will be called `GetIntent` and will be part of a plugin called `OrchestratorPlugin`.
+In this article, we'll demonstrate how to create the files necessary for a prompt so you can easily import them into Semantic Kernel.
+As an example in this article, we will build on the [previous tutorial](./inline-semantic-functions.md) by showing how to create a prompt that gathers the intent of the user.
+This prompt will be called `GetIntent` and will be part of a plugin called `OrchestratorPlugin`.

 If you want to see the final solution, you can check out the following samples in the public documentation repository.
 Use the link to the previous solution if you want to follow along.